archit-125/dev/monthly-standard-analytics/readme.md

 # Monthly Standard Analytics Export

-This script runs a standard analytics export query in a loop for a specified YYYYMM.
+This script runs a standard analytics export query in a loop for a specified YYYYMM range.
 It generates monthly CSV files and compresses them into a ZIP archive.

 ## Installation